aankit/aankit.github.io/_posts/2020-02-22-teacher-smart-camera.md

 project_site_slug:
 company_description: What if we enabled teachers to evaluate themselves, privately, without judgement,and to do so on a daily basis.
 Aha! is a smart camera that gives teachers the power to quickly gather video of themselves based on specific questions they have about their teaching practice and privately view and reflect on auto-edited clips.
 team:
-stack: Raspberry Pi, PiCamera, [Picam library](https://github.com/iizukanao/picam), Shell, Python Flask, Javascript
+stack: Raspberry Pi, PiCamera, the Picam library, Shell, Python Flask, Javascript
 contribution:
 - Researched the history of audio, video, and electronic media in teacher education and professional development in the United State and abroad, specifically finding Deborah Ball's book *Teaching, Multimedia, and Mathematics* illuminating.